-As a condition of your permit we may require your production to leaflet the neighborhood in order to notify them of your planned filming, parking, and/or production plans.
+As a condition of your permit, the Film Office may require your production to leaflet the neighborhood in order to notify them of your planned filming, parking, and/or production plans.

-Notification fliers need to be distributed to each resident and merchant 72 hours in advance of your shoot, when feasible, as it helps to ensure that your shoot runs as smoothly as possible!
+When required, notifications must be distributed to each impacted resident and/or merchant 72 hours in advance of your shoot, when feasible, as it helps to ensure that your shoot runs as smoothly as possible!

 Each notification must be on our notification template and include the following information: